amblified/gofan/README.md

 The server validates the received fan level and forwards it into the given `-dev` file (in example above: `/proc/acpi/ibm/fan`).

 ## Future Plans
 Currently the client is written specifically for my needs.
-Even tho you can write your own client using the functionality of [/fan](https://gitlab.com/malte-L/go-fan/-/tree/master/fan) it should be easier in the future to customize the behaviour of the fan controller.
+Even though you can write your own client using the functionality of [/fan](https://gitlab.com/malte-L/go-fan/-/tree/master/fan) it should be easier in the future to customize the behaviour of the fan controller.